starwarsfan/shadow-control/README.md

 ### Target height
 `target_height`
-This entity holds the calculated shutter height.
+This entity holds the used shutter height.

 ### Target angle
 `target_angle`
-This entity holds the calculated shutter angle.
+This entity holds the used shutter angle.
 This entity is only available with shutter type `mode1` and `mode2`.

 ### Target angle (degrees)
 `target_angle_degrees`
-This entity holds the calculated shutter angle in degrees (°).
+This entity holds the used shutter angle in degrees (°).
 This entity is only available with shutter type `mode1` and `mode2`.

+### Computed height
+`computed_height`
+Here you can find the calculated height of the cover.
+This value may differ from the actual height reached, for example if a movement restriction is active.

+### Computed angle
+`computed_angle`
+Here you can find the calculated slat angle of the cover.
+This value may differ from the actual slat angle reached, for example if a movement restriction is active.
+This entity is only available for cover type `mode1` and `mode2`.

 ### Current state
 `current_state` / `current_state_text`